 After years of working the nine-to-five grind, Richard is making more time for writing offline.
 Gaining a certificate in creative writing from Humber College in 2019 and remaining active in the writing community, he refuses to give up.
 He pours his heart and soul into his writing, in a way that is difficult to imagine and with dedication that is inspiring, pushing boundaries, writing with a razor's edge.
 Richard was recently featured in Rob McLennan's guest blog about his evolving writing day and through it all, his dream, which was once described as a pipe dream without any foundation, morphed into a goal: a real and achievable goal.

-Richard is a new author seeking representation of his first novel.
-The author's writing crosses genres, like picaresque, creative nonfiction, thriller, suspense, contemporary, new adult, and bizarro fiction.
+Richard is a new author looking to release his first novel.
+The author's writing crosses genres, like picaresque, creative nonfiction, thriller, suspense, new adult, and bizarro fiction.
 He hopes that his work resonates with those who read his books.
 French Press Bookworks Author Roundtable features a discussion about writing dialogue in his first video appearance.
-He doesn't give you the moral of the story on a platter but requires the reader to dig in, get their hands dirty, and feel like they have achieved something real.
+He doesn't give you the moral of the story on a platter but requires the reader to dig in, get their hands dirty, and feel like they have achieved something real, something different.

 As far as Richard's life outside of the novels, he now lives as a writer-in-residence at a local library in Brewington.
 His home is located at 77 Bad Boy Drive in Brewington where he lives with his beautiful wife and kids.
 He is surprised and delighted every day when reminded that he has found a family who gets him.
 Richard loves good beer and anything that anyone will feed him.
 But his writing is much more exciting than he is, so dive in and enjoy the thrilling ride.